aryan1113/aryan1113.github.io/index.md

 ---
 layout: default
 title: Home
+description: should tell you a lot about Aryan Pandey from IIIT Jabalpur
 ---

 This webpage should serve as a knowledge base, so here's a simple guide to walk along.